isomerpages/govtech-gobusiness/_FAQ/1gg-professionalsvc.md

 You may submit a Time-Limited Exemption application one day in advance and the exemption will be valid for the period requested.
 Where either an employee or the business owner/employer will be the only person working at your workplace, you may indicate “1” staff.

-Where granted such a Time-Limited Exemption, you must ensure that safe distancing measures are strictly adhere to while at the office.
+Where granted such a Time-Limited Exemption, you must ensure that safe distancing measures are strictly adhered to while at the office.